Bell and Chili Peppers

 Most of the crop is sold as mature green peppers, but growers receive a premium for a limited amount of other colors.
 The premium reflects the fact that bright-colored bell peppers (red, yellow, orange, purple, brown and black) are more costly to produce (field losses are higher and yields are lower) than those harvested at the green stage.

-In 2014 1,535 million pounds of bell peppers for fresh market and processing were grown on approximately 46,500 acres with a crop valued at $618.19 million.
-Chile pepper production for fresh market and processing in 2014 was 463 million pounds on 19,100 acres, valued at $216.1 million (ERS, 2015).
-Although peppers are grown on a large number of farms across the U.S., California produced 60 and 69 percent of the bell peppers and chile peppers, respectively, grown in the U.S. in 2014.
+In 2016, approximately 1,561.5 million pounds of bell peppers for fresh market were grown on approximately 46,300 acres with a crop valued at $700.34 million.
+Total chile pepper production in 2016 was 4.7 million pounds on a total of 20,000 acres, valued at $162.85 million (NASS, 2017).
+Although peppers are grown on a large number of farms across the U.S., in 2016, California produced 47 and 64 percent of the fresh market bell peppers and chile peppers, respectively, grown in the U.S.

 Chicago Terminal Market Prices (USDA AMS)